chasmani/RubyBuildingBlocks/README.md

 Some simple exercises completed in Ruby

 **my_enumerable**
-Recreated some of the functionality of the Enumberable module in my own version of the module.
+Recreated some of the functionality of the Enumberable module in my own version.

 **caesar_cipher**
 Moves letters in a string up or down the alphabet.